 The cost is one of the most significant barriers for new rental real estate investors wanting to buy their first rental property.
 While high property prices can be a huge burden for some, the solution for other investors is to look for reduced-price residential properties.
 Many properties that sell below market value are foreclosed homes.
 And, at first glance, those discount prices may appear to be a steal.
 However, before you buy one, carefully weigh both the pros and cons of purchasing a foreclosed home to use as a Merced rental property.

-The primary and most obvious benefit of acquiring a foreclosed property for your next rental is the price.
-In many cases, foreclosures can offer investors an assortment of lower-priced residential properties.
-Foreclosures tend to be priced below market rates because the banks that hold them don’t want to own real estate – they want their money.
-This makes the banks motivated to sell.
-Of course, it’s important to understand why foreclosures are often sold at a reduced price because they aren’t always in good condition.
-However, if you have the skills or budget to do a little fixing up, a foreclosed home may be suitable for you.
+Price is the first and the most important benefit of buying a foreclosed property to use as a rental.
+Because the banks holding the foreclosures don’t want to own them, they tend to be priced below the market rate, banks are usually motivated to sell them for their value.
+It’s also critical to understand why foreclosures are regularly sold at a reduced price.
+The most common reason is that the properties aren’t always in good condition.
+However, if you have the skills or budget to do a little fixing up, a foreclosed home may be right for you.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.